-Cops seek suspect who shot rapper Troy Ave in Brooklyn
+Rapper Troy Ave shot in Brooklyn; police search for suspect - amNewYork

 “As we have said from the beginning — he is a victim,” Leemon said in an emailed statement.
 “We pray for his speedy recovery.”

-Collins was arrested back in May following a gunfight inside Irving Plaza that killed Ronald McPhatter, 33, and injured several others.
-Collins was also injured in the shooting, police said.
+Collins was arrested in May following a deadly gunfight at Irving Plaza between two warring groups tied to rappers who were performing there, police said.

+Ronald McPhatter, 33, was killed and two others were injured during the incident, according to cops.
+Collins himself was also injured in the shooting, police said.
+McPhatter was one of Collins’ body guards, the New York Times reported.

-He was charged with attempted murder, criminal possession of a weapon, reckless endangerment and menacing after he was caught on video firing shots inside the Manhattan venue, police said.
-However, he was not charged with McPhatter’s death, police said.
+Collins pleaded not guilty in June to charges of attempted murder, criminal possession of a weapon, reckless endangerment and menacing after he was caught on video opening fire inside the Manhattan venue, police said.
+However, he was not charged in McPhatter’s death, police said.

+Collins was released on $500,000 bail in July, according to published reports.

-The shooting happened as hundreds of people waited for rapper T.I. to perform.
-Police said he was not involved in the shooting and was uninjured.
+The Irving Plaza shooting happened as hundreds of people waited for rapper T.I. to perform.
+Police said T.I. was not involved in the shooting and was uninjured.